jbx-protocol/juice-docs/docs/dao/foundation.md

 DAO members are responsible for proposing and voting on:

-- how the DAO's treasury funds are allocated.
+- how the DAO's funds are allocated.
 - changes to the protocol the DAO has agreed to steward.
 - changes to formal processes the DAO has agreed to follow.
 - criteria for membership admission and boundaries for quitting.